weston-ai/weston-ai/README.md

-## I'm a highly versatile researcher who leverages recurrent neural networks (RNNs) for predictive analysis.
-My projects utilize high-dimensional data and long short-term memory (LSTM) networks to estimate time-dependent outcomes.
-I am very interested in transfer learning and weights engineering.
-You can also find me at: www.linkedin.com/in/william-chris-weston
+## I'm a highly versatile researcher who leverages long short-term memory (LSTM) recurrent neural networks (RNNs) to estimate time-dependent outcomes in a variety of real-world contexts.
+I am particularly interested in transfer learning and weights engineering.
+You can find me at: www.linkedin.com/in/william-chris-weston

 <!--
 **weston-ai/weston-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.